amdat99/trell-backend-old/README.md

  **Before running command 2,3 and 4 ensure that you have postgres setup and the db config is properly setup**

-**postgres setup**
+**db setup**

+-Installing postgres on windows: https://www.youtube.com/watch?v=RAFZleZYxsc

+-Redis would need to be setup also

+old redis ver for **windows**: https://github.com/microsoftarchive/redis/releases  (downlaod the msi file)

+For mac or linux downlaod the latest stable release from the redis website.

--If potgres is setup locally create a database called trello.
+-Once Postgres is setup create a database called trello.
+This can be done easily in pgadmin

 -After that a .env file should be created in the root directory (where the package.json is) and the user and password variable should be set.